ncatlab/nlab-content/pages/7/2/0/8/28027/content.md

 ## Relation to Jordan triple systems

+There is a way to see a [[Jordan triple system]] as a Jordan pair with extra structure, and vice versa ([McCrimmon78](#McCrimmon78)).
+This suggests that there are adjoint functors between the category of Jordan triple systems and the category of Jordan pairs.

+### Jordan triple systems as Jordan pairs with involutions

 Define a **Jordan pair with involution** to be a Jordan pair $(V^\pm, \{\cdot, \cdot, \cdot\}_\pm)$ with a vector space isomorphism $\alpha \colon V^+ \to V^-$ such that

 $$ Q_-(\alpha(v)) = \alpha \circ Q_+(v) \alpha $$